 - have or expect to have responsibility for the child’s upbringing

-- be the biological or adopted father of the child, or the mother’s (who’s pregnant or adopting) husband, partner or civil partner
+- be the biological or adopted father of the child, or the mother’s (who’s pregnant or adopting) husband or partner or civil partner

 - have worked continuously for their employer for 26 weeks (ending with the 15th week before the baby is due, or at the week of notification of an adoption match), and have a contract of employment with their employer.
-For more details read our article about continuous service for employees and workers
+For more details about continuous service read our guide here

 If you’re not eligible, you can always ask your Employer if you can take some time off, paid or unpaid, for this purpose.

 Length of Paternity Leave

 - You can take up to two consecutive weeks’ paternity leave (not odd days)

 - You can choose to start your leave on the day the baby is born, matched for adoption, a chosen number of days or weeks after the birth/adoption, or when the baby is expected to be born/adopted